-The following measures are proposed to improve pedestrian and cycle connections within the area, to the traditional core of the city centre, the waterfront, surrounding communities and to reduce the physical and visual impact of vehicular traffic infrastructure.
+As shown on Map 4 and the area map, the following measures are proposed to improve pedestrian and cycle connections within the area, to the traditional core of the city centre, the waterfront, Holbeck, and surrounding communities and to reduce the physical and visual impact of vehicular traffic infrastructure.
 Where appropriate and directly related to the development, proposals on identified sites, allocations and other sites will be required to provide or contribute towards provision of these improvements:

-- Provision of new pedestrian/cycle crossings and other measures to narrow the roads at Meadow Lane, Crown Point Road and Black Bull Street, where appropriate; - 2.
+- 1. Provision of new pedestrian/cycle crossings and other measures to narrow the roads at Meadow Lane, Crown Point Road and Black Bull Street, where appropriate; - 2.
 Reconfiguration of Great Wilson Street / Meadow Lane / Victoria Road / Hunslet Lane to enable better north-south and east-west connectivity, reduce severance and improve crossings, potentially in conjunction with planning and delivery of the HS2 project and subject to further consultation and feasibility work; - 3.
 Provision of a pedestrian/cycle river bridge at Water Lane linking new green space at Sovereign Square to the South Bank; - 4.
 Provision of a pedestrian/cycle river bridge and route to link the Low Fold site (AV38), Leeds Dock and the South Bank Central area; - 5.
-Provision of a north-south shared pedestrian / cycle link between Leeds Bridge and the education hub sites utilising the alignment of the former Hunslet Road and linking with the proposed City Park; - 6.
-Provision of other green pedestrian / cycle links through development sites, as shown indicatively on the area map, to improve the permeability of the area and to connect with key destinations and adjoining communities.
+Provision of a north-south shared pedestrian / cycle link between Leeds Bridge and the education hub sites utilising the alignment of the former Hunslet Road and linking with the proposed City Park;

+6. Provision of other north-south and east-west green pedestrian / cycle links through development sites, as shown indicatively on the area map, to improve the permeability of the area and to connect with key destinations and adjoining communities.